Richard Jones Spent 17 Years In Prison Because He Looked Remarkably Like An Actual Criminal

 Getting into the car, Rick told them to go to a nearby Walmart where he got out of the car and tried to snatch a woman’s purse in the parking lot.
 The woman fought against him, and he ended up taking her phone instead.
 She wasn’t able to get a good look at her attacker and the store security guard wasn’t clear on what he saw either.
 According to court records, all they knew was that he was a thin, light-skinned black or Hispanic man with dark hair.

 Because both the police and eyewitnesses believed the man involved was Richard Jones, they assume he went by the nickname Rick.
 Months later, Jones was arrested and the following year he was convicted of aggravated robbery.
 This was despite his alibi that he never left his home that Memorial Day.
 In fact, one of the witnesses claimed the robber had a tattoo on his left arm, and at that time Jones didn’t have one.
-On this flimsy evidence Richard Jones was sentenced to 19 years in prison.
+On this flimsy evidence, Richard Jones was sentenced to 19 years in prison.

 Richard Jones spent 17 years in prison after being convicted by eye witness testimony of aggravated. https://t.co/HggffdRdKs